Businesses need to nurture their prospects before they become customers.

 Here are some examples of how different types of companies can use lead magnets

-- A software as a service (SaaS) company can use them to find the features a particular person needs.
+- Software as a service (SaaS) companies can use them to find the features a particular person needs.

 - A business services company can use them to find people their sales team can contact.